home-assistant/companion.home-assistant/docs/integrations/sensors.md

 `device_ID` corresponds to the Device ID specified in App Configuration within the app.

 ## Actvity Sensor
 `sensor.device_ID_activity` provides the current motion activity as calculated by iOS along with the confidence of the calculations.
-It is possible for multiple activities to be returned, such as `Cycling` and `Stationary` (if you are cycling but at a stop light).
 Activities known by iOS and given by `sensor.device_ID_activity` are:
 *   `Stationary`
 *   `Walking`
 *   `Running`